DataBranner/color-match/README.md

 ### To do next:

- * Get `div`s properly centered.
  * Visual color-picker, rather than RGB channel values.
-Use linear sliders, [0, 255], for each RGB channel.
+Use color wheel, [0, 255], for each RGB channel.
+ * Replace `placeholder` with labels.
  * Automated tests.

 [end]